-[Current Projects] [Past Projects] [Curriculum Vitae] [Home]
+[Current Projects] [Previous Projects] [Workshops]] [Curriculum Vitae] [Home]

 "Interaction of Colour" in p5.js is an ongoing project in which I respond to the exercises in Josef Albers' Interaction of Color.